 What is Excel ISBLANK Function?

-The ISBLANK function is an Excel Information function, which returns true if the argument cell has no information in it.
+The ISBLANK function is an Excel Information function that returns true if the argument cell has no information in it.
 ISBLANK checks a specified cell and tells us if it is blank or not.
 If it is blank, it will return TRUE; else, it will return FALSE.
 The function was introduced in MS Excel 2007.

 In financial analysis, we deal with data all the time.
 The ISBLANK function is useful in checking if a cell is blank or not.
 For example, if A5 contains a formula that returns an empty string “” as a result, the function will return FALSE.
 Thus, it helps in removing both regular and non-breaking space characters.

 However, if a cell contains good data, as well as non-breaking spaces, it is possible to remove the non-breaking spaces from the data.